RobinSchmidt/RS-MET/ReadMe.md

 ```
 RS-MET/                        # Root folder of the repo
 ├── Libraries/                 # My own and 3rd party libraries
-│   ├── JUCE/                  # Complete copy of the JUCE source tree
+│   ├── JUCE/                  # Complete copy of the JUCE source tree (lib only, no add ons)
 │   └── RobsJuceModules/       # My own libraries in the JUCE module format
 │       ├── jura-framework/    # My JUCE-based GUI and plugin framework
 │       ├── jura-processors/   # My audio plugin components with GUI and infrastructure